tgolen/skelenode-socket/README.md

 skelenodeSocket(app, redisPort, redisHost, redisPassword);
 ```

+To connect to the Skelenode RESTful API from a web client, you should use [skelenode-api](https://github.com/tgolen/skelenode-api)

 # Contributing
 Open a pull request with plenty of well-written instructions on what you are submitting and why you are submitting it